mlenser/mark-05-05-2021/QUESTIONS.md

 I have debugged performance problems many times - much more before switching to a static site.

-How to debug and solve really depends on what the performance problem is.
-Is it users experiencing a slow initial load or a slow response to interactions or is the server being overwhelmed by the amount of users?
+How to debug and solve a performance problem really depends on what the performance problem is.
+Is it users experiencing a slow initial load, a slow response to interactions, or is the server being overwhelmed by the amount of users?

 If it’s a slow initial load then I would start with a lighthouse audit to get an idea of the performance.
 With GatsbyJS or NodeJS (using static) most of the problems with this are already solved, but some optimizations like bundle chunking via loadable can be done.
 There are tools like webpack analyzer that can help here.
 If it’s a lot of data sent to the user then we can reduce/remove some large dependencies.
-If we’re using another technology then we can start caching more to achieve a better initial load time (this won’t solve it all, but could be a good step).
 The network tab of Chrome can help identify if any scripts are slow to respond.
+If we’re using a technology that doesn’t produce a static site then we can start caching more to achieve a better initial load time (this won’t solve it all, but could be a good step).

 If it’s a slow response to interactions then I would try to interact with the site using an emulator that slows down my browser.
 I could then detect which parts of the site are slow and attempt to triage from there.
-Maybe some script has a memory leak or maybe we can use memoization (essentially caching) to speed up some of our javascript functions.
+Maybe some script has a memory leak or maybe we can use memoization (essentially caching a function) to speed up some of our javascript functions.

 If it’s the server being overwhelmed then we need to look at our CDN and backend to analyze where the bottleneck is.
+Or perhaps frontend is sending too much data to the backend.
 It can also be helpful to have external vendors complete a performance audit to better identify where issues may be - we’ve done that a few times.

+There could be many other ways a performance problem presents itself.
+The best way to tackle them is as a team discussing the whole picture to track down the issue.

 ## 5. Can you describe common security concerns to consider for a frontend developer?